gitaction/hugo/content.zh/docs/code/构建/_index.md

 }

 // Implements contentTransformer
-// Content is read from the from-buffer and rewritten to to the to-buffer. type fromToBuffer struct {
+// Content is 1.read from the from-buffer and rewritten to to the to-buffer. type fromToBuffer struct {
 	from *bytes.Buffer
 	to   *bytes.Buffer